 2. BUT! before you flip out, let me just reassure you guys that, yes, i am continuing this story. (alright, you can exhale now! :D ) This chapter is the last in this book, and then i will go on to part dos!
 Yes, you read correctly; i am continuing.
 Alot.

 3. And there willl be lemon! not in this book, but the next, oh yes. (its okay to scream, veck-lovers.)

 Now then.
 I think this authors note has rambled on for long enough, dont you?
 So at last, may I present to you lovely adoring readers, who have waited so patiently (maybe) through out my inactivity...

 The next (and final) chapter to (part one!) my story, Beautiful Danger.
 Enjoy.

 Fuck roots, fuck dirt, and fuck leaves.
 Fuck nature all together.
-And most of all, Alyssa thought furiously as she trudged along a few yards behind him, fuck Veck.
+And most of all, Anna thought furiously as she trudged along a few yards behind him, fuck Veck.

-As they climbed the hill, Alyssa thought for seemingly the first time about her family.
+As they climbed the hill, Anna thought for seemingly the first time about her family.
 Where were they?
 Were they okay?
 Were they worried?
 Angry?
 Would she even-

 Private grounds.
 Trespassers will be shot.